Scholarship Qualifications and Guidelines

 Ensure that you meet the following qualifications:

 - Applicants must be pursuing a graduate-level course of study and research leading to a career related to air or water quality, waste management, pollution prevention, environmental policy/compliance/law, or sustainability.
-Applicants must also be attending a full-time graduate school program at a Alabama, Georgia, Mississippi or Tennessee university for the 2022-2023 academic year.
+Applicants must also be attending a full-time graduate school program at a university located in Alabama, Georgia, Mississippi or Tennessee for the 2025-2026 academic year.

 - Applicants are encouraged to be student members of the A&WMA or environmental professionals returning to school for graduate study.